WOUAF: Weight Modulation for User Attribution and Fingerprinting in Text-to-Image Diffusion Models: Abstract

 \section{Abstract}

 The rapid advancement of generative models, facilitating the creation of hyper-realistic images from textual descriptions, has concurrently escalated critical societal concerns such as misinformation.
-Traditional fake detection mechanisms, although providing some mitigation, fall short in attributing responsibility for the malicious use of synthetic images.
+Although providing some mitigation, traditional fingerprinting mechanisms fall short in attributing responsibility for the malicious use of synthetic images.
 This paper introduces a novel approach to model fingerprinting that assigns responsibility for the generated images, thereby serving as a potential countermeasure to model misuse.
 Our method modifies generative models based on each user's unique digital fingerprint, imprinting a unique identifier onto the resultant content that can be traced back to the user.
 This approach, incorporating fine-tuning into Text-to-Image (T2I) tasks using the Stable Diffusion Model, demonstrates near-perfect attribution accuracy with a minimal impact on output quality.
-We rigorously scrutinize our method's secrecy under two distinct scenarios: one where a malicious user attempts to detect the fingerprint, and another where a user possesses a comprehensive understanding of our method.
-We also evaluate the robustness of our approach against various image post-processing manipulations typically executed by end-users.
-Through extensive evaluation of the Stable Diffusion models, our method presents a promising and novel avenue for accountable model distribution and responsible use.
-Our code, data, and demo will be available at: \url{wouaf.vercel.app}
+Through extensive evaluation, we show that our method outperforms baseline methods with an average improvement of 11\% in handling image post-processes.
+Our method presents a promising and novel avenue for accountable model distribution and responsible use.
+Our code is available in \url{https://github.com/kylemin/WOUAF}.